NBISweden/workshop-reproducible-research/docs/git.md

 git push -u origin master
 ```

 * Run `git status`.
-This should tell you that *Your branch is up-to-date with 'origin/master'.*.
+This should tell you that "*Your branch is up-to-date with 'origin/master'.*".
 * Go to your Bitbucket repository in your browser again and click on Source to the left.
 You should now see that the files you have locally appear here as well!
-* Click on config.yml.
+* Click on `config.yml`.
 You will see the contents of the file.
-Notice that it is the latest version, where we changed the genome_id.
+Notice that it is the latest version, where we changed "genome_id".
 * Click on Diff, in the upper left corner.
 You will see the changes made to this file compared to the previous commit.
 * Click History.
 You will see an overview of the commits involving changes made to this file.
 * Click Commits, to the left in the main menu.
 You will see an overview of all commits made.
 Click on a specific commit to see the changes introduced by that commit.